OpenVnmrJ/Documentation/Contributing.md

 ### Git workflow

 We will have a UI for OpenVnmrJ such that users will be able to install and submit contributions as appdirs to OpenVnmrJ.
-This is technical and for users who want ore control over their submissions or are interested in changing the core of OpenVnmrJ.
+This is technical and for users who want more control over their submissions or are interested in changing the core of OpenVnmrJ.